yasminhana/casestudygroup1/README.md

 Yasmin :

 iv.
-Brief description of the case study :
+Brief description of the case study : Parcel